 What happens to my money after it goes into my retirement fund?

 The good news is that it doesn’t just sit there.
 The money in your retirement fund will be invested by professional investors into different investment instruments to yield the best possible returns.
 This is referred to as your ROI (return on investment).
 The securities that your funds are invested in depend largely on your personal risk tolerance level which may be conservative, moderate or aggressive.
 These securities may include, but are not limited to: stocks, bonds, real estate, certificates of deposits(CDs) and treasury bills, both in the domestic and international markets.

-In closing, let me share a final thought with you: If you don't begin planning for your future now, you're going to end up paying double for you… Click To Tweet
+In closing, let me share a final thought with you: If you don't begin planning for your future now, you're going to end up paying double for you past later.
+Click To Tweet